 Benjamin Niaulin Tweet this

-We cover management and governance of Microsoft 365 groups in the next article of this series, but here are a few important things to keep in mind:
+We cover management and governance of Microsoft 365 Groups later in the series, but here are a few important things to keep in mind:

 If you have self-service group creation enabled, then users can create a Microsoft 365 group from Outlook or other apps.
 But as an admin, if you need to create or delete groups, add or remove members, or customize how they work, the Microsoft 365 admin center is the place to do it.